 The Missouri Press catalogue containing the book (scroll down to page 4) is also available.
 To order directly from the University of Missouri Press, click here.
 Or to order it from Amazon.com, click here.
 For more ordering options for this book and my other books, click here.

-We've built a Web site to help promote the book.
-To have a look, click here.
-And we've created a Facebook page for the book.
+We've created a Facebook page for the book.
 If you're a Facebook member, just search on "They Were Just People," and join us there for some upcoming good discussion.

-Any royalties the book earns will be donated to Holocaust-related charities, especially those that educate people about the Holocaust and that support people who helped to save Jews.
+Any royalties the book earns are donated to Holocaust-related charities, especially those that educate people about the Holocaust and that support people who helped to save Jews.

 To do the research for the book we have traveled for interviews to Houston, Detroit, Philadelphia, St. Louis (twice), Chicago, Pell Lake, Wis., New York City, West Orange, N.J., Cleveland (twice) and Canton, Ohio, Washington, D.C., and Lawrence, Kan.
-And we were in Poland in August 2007 for almost two weeks doing interviews.
+And we were in Poland in August 2007 doing interviews.